-- Go to Activities, search terminal and launch it.
-Please follow this link to copy and paste the code into your terminal, then press enter. - The output as seen in the image on the right will tell you if you have an 11th or 12th Gen Intel Core Framework Laptop 13 and also which BIOS version you're using. - If you have Intel 11th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 12th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 13th Gen Intel Core, you can check here for the latest firmware. - If you have AMD Ryzen 7040 Series, you can check here for the latest firmware.
+- Go to and click upper left corner where you see the horizontal line, search terminal and launch it.
+Please follow this link to copy and paste the code into your terminal, then press enter. - The output as seen in the image on the right will tell you if you have an 11th or 12th Gen Intel Core or AMD Ryzen 7040 Series Framework Laptop 13 and also which BIOS version you're using. - If you have Intel 11th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 12th Gen Intel Core, you can check here for the latest firmware. - If you have Intel 13th Gen Intel Core, you can check here for the latest firmware. - If you have AMD Ryzen 7040 Series, you can check here for the latest firmware.